ARA Comodoro Somellera: Argentine service

 In 1997, she participated in Operacion Calypso, an attempt to locate German U-boats sunk along the Patagonian coast.

 The ship continued to serve in the Argentine Navy until 19 August 1998 when, after finishing an exercise with the Chilean Navy, she sank in the port of Ushuaia during a storm following a collision with the patrol tug ARA Suboficial Castillo.
-The ship was later refloated, but the hull was considered too old to be repaired and was finally retired from the naval service, being expended as a target ship in November 2017.
+The ship was later refloated, but the hull was considered too old to be repaired and was finally retired from the naval service, being expended as a target ship in November 2017, when Comodoro Somellera was sunk by an Exocet missile fired by the destroyer ARA La Argentina.